Halmurat T.

 Every element got its own class — and it was genuinely useful.

 The idea was simple: instead of wasting time inspecting the DOM for IDs, XPaths, or CSS selectors, we could locate elements the same way a user does — by reading the text on the screen.
 Button("Submit") mirrors how a human interacts with the UI.
 No DevTools needed.
+It is the same principle behind using text to locate elements instead of chasing brittle implementation details.

 To be clear — these wrappers solve a specific problem: how we locate elements.
 Instead of inspecting the DOM for IDs or XPaths, we find elements the way a user sees the page: